 The number of categories of these 2D barcodes you can create depends upon the QR Code generator that you use.

 Different generators offer different categories.
-For example, Scanova QR Code generator allows you to create more than 20 types of Quick Response Codes.
+For example, the Scanova QR Code generator allows you to create more than 20 types of Quick Response Codes.

-To decide which type of QR Code you need to create, think about what action do you want your target audience to take.
+To decide which type of QR Code you need to create, think about what action you want your target audience to take.
 For example, do you want them to:

 1. See a website